San Francisco public corruption probe snares 2nd official

 SAN FRANCISCO (AP) — A widening public corruption probe ensnared a second high-ranking San Francisco official Tuesday when the mayor announced she had placed the director of the building inspections department on leave following an investigation by the city attorney’s office.

-City Attorney Dennis Herrera’s office released a report Tuesday showing that building inspections director Tom Hui accepted free dinners from people with development business pending before his department.
+City Attorney Dennis Herrera’s office released a memo Tuesday showing that building inspections director Tom Hui accepted free dinners from people with development business pending before his department.
 Hui also turned to one of those people for help seeking city employment for his son and the son’s then-girlfriend.

 The office determined Hui was the unnamed official described in a unsealed federal criminal complaint against Mohammed Nuru, the former public works director who prosecutors say accepted lavish gifts from people doing business with the city, including a $2,000 bottle of wine.